flyteorg/flyte/rsts/deployment/cluster_config/flyteadmin_config.rst

   ""

-enable-multicontainer bool
+enable-multicontainer (bool)
 --------------------------------------------------------------------------------

-**Description**: If this is true, then the container argument is overlooked and redundant.
+If this is true, then the container argument is overlooked and redundant.
 This config will automatically open new connections to new containers/buckets as they are encountered

 **Default Value**: